-There are no shortage of adjective one could use to describe the beauty of 1955 Topps Baseball.
+There is no shortage of adjectives one could use to describe the beauty of 1955 Topps Baseball.
 Other than the switch from a vertical to a horizontal format, there aren't a lot of differences from the previous year's release.
-This is doubly true with Mays as it uses the same portrait shot.
-Still, it's an elegant look that resonates with collectors still today.
+This is doubly-true with Mays as it uses the same portrait shot.
+Nevertheless, it's an elegant look that still resonates with collectors today.

 A second-year card from one of baseball's best.
-And it's gorgeous -- in a manly baseball card matter of speaking.
+And it's gorgeous — in a manly, baseball-card matter of speaking.
 The youthful face, classic stance and blue sky drip in nostalgia.
-Understandably not as popular as the next card on the list, many will agree the 1952 Bowman Willie Mays is better looking.
+Understandably not as popular as the next card on the list, many will agree the 1952 Bowman Willie Mays is the better looking of the two.

 Another uncharacteristically serious shot, the 1953 Topps Willie Mays benefits from being part of the late-season high numbers.
 Even then, the legend is a short print among the already less abundant series.
 The combination of the short supply and the fact that it's a very early Willie Mays card ensure its legacy in the hobby.